When people come to our firm for high-quality DUI defense, they frequently ask us if a DUI in Florida is a misdemeanor or felony.

 In the latter case, you could serve up to one year in jail.
 Additionally, you have to serve a 10-day jail sentence, during which 48 hours must be consecutive if your first DUI conviction happened within five years of your second.

-Felony DUI Because of Prior Convictions
+Felony DUI Due to Prior Convictions

-A third DUI conviction in 10 years of your second conviction is a third-degree felony that carries a potential of five years in prison, with a minimum sentence of 30 days in jail.
+A third DUI conviction within 10 years of your second conviction is a Florida third-degree felony that carries a potential of five years in prison, with a minimum sentence of 30 days in jail.
 You could go to jail for one year if your last conviction is outside of 10 years.

 A fourth offense or subsequent charge for DUI is also a felony in Florida.
 You could serve as long as five years in prison after a conviction.
 Under this part of Florida’s DUI law, there is no time limitation for a fourth or subsequent offense.